Kalibr (missile family): 2022 Russian invasion of Ukraine

 Kalibr cruise missiles have been widely used by Russian forces since the start of the 2022 Russian invasion of Ukraine on 24 February 2022.
-The opening assault is said to have included at least 30 cruise missiles, targetting command and control points, air bases, and air-defense batteries.
+The opening assault is said to have included at least 30 cruise missiles, targeting command and control points, air bases, and air-defense batteries.
 The missiles were likely fired by the Buyan-class corvettes, Admiral Grigorovich-class frigates and Kilo-class submarines of the Russian Black Sea Fleet.
 Ukraine's military command reported widespread usage of Kalibr cruise missiles in strikes against strategic and non-combat targets across Ukraine.
-According to military analyst Brent Eastwood, Kalibr is an equivalent to the American Tomahawk missile and can easily overcome Ukrainian air defences.
 Most notable incidents were: